OpenTitan Ownership Transfer

 record.

-A locked update allows an owner to update their Owner Configuration without transferring ownership to a new owner.
+A self update allows an owner to update their Owner Configuration without transferring ownership to a new owner.

 - The owner prepares for the update by staging a signed boot services